-- The Member or Adjudicator: the people who will most likely hear the matter, review the evidence and make a final decision about the dispute. - The Applicant: the person who commences the proceeding. - The Respondent: the person who is responding to the proceeding. - Witnesses: for either the applicant or respondent. - Interpreters: if requested.
+- The Member or Adjudicator: the person who will most likely hear the matter, review the evidence and make a final decision about the dispute. - The Applicant: the person who made the Tribunal application. - The Respondent: the person who is responding to the Tribunal application. - Witnesses: for either the applicant or respondent. - Interpreters: if requested.

-QCAT hearings are public, with a few exceptions.
+Tribunal hearings are public, with a few exceptions.

-All QCAT hearings are digitally recorded in compliance with the Recording of Evidence Act 1962.
-You can request a free copy of the audio recording within 14 days of the decision by applying online or complete the Request for reasons form and sending to QCAT.
-If you require a transcript of the hearing, a fee applies - see the QCAT website for further information.
+All Tribunal hearings are digitally recorded in compliance with the Recording of Evidence Act 1962.
+You can request a free copy of the audio recording within 14 days of the decision by applying online or completing the Request for Reasons form and sending it to the Tribunal.
+If you require a transcript of the hearing, a fee applies.